Bloomberg Philanthropies: Public health

 Led by epidemiologist Kelly J. Henning, the Bloomberg Philanthropies public health program has focused on reducing tobacco use through the MPOWER tobacco control strategy, making roads safer and eradicating polio, among other public health initiatives.
 In March 2012, the foundation donated $220 million to fight tobacco use over a four-year period.
 Following new commitments in December 2016, Bloomberg Philanthropies reached a total of $1 billion in its campaign to reduce tobacco use, especially in low- and middle-income countries.
-In 2009, Bloomberg Philanthropies partnered with the World Health Organization to donate $125 million to reduce traffic-related fatalities, and in 2014, it committed an additional $125 million to combat road traffic deaths in low- and middle-income cities.
 In March 2013, Bloomberg Philanthropies donated $100 million to help the Bill and Melinda Gates Foundation eradicate polio worldwide.
+An additional $100 million was later pledged to the Global Polio Eradication Initiative at a December 2025 event in Abu Dhabi.

+In 2009, Bloomberg Philanthropies partnered with the World Health Organization to donate $125 million to reduce traffic-related fatalities.
+Further commitments were made in 2014, 2020, and 2026, bringing its total investment in the initiative to $865 million.
+The new funding is intended to expand road-safety and cycling interventions to 13 countries and more than 30 cities.

 Bloomberg Philanthropies has also supported initiatives to improve women's health.
 In July 2012, the foundation committed $50 million to the Global Family Planning Initiative, a Bill and Melinda Gates Foundation program focused on providing obstetric care and contraceptives to women in developing countries.
 This contribution came after Bloomberg pledged $250,000 to support Planned Parenthood in February 2012.
 In October 2012, the foundation also donated $8 million to the Bloomberg Philanthropies Maternal Health Program, which focuses on reducing maternal deaths in Tanzania.
 In March 2014, Bloomberg Philanthropies expanded its work in Tanzania and to provide reproductive health services in Africa and Latin America.

 Beginning in 2012, Bloomberg Philanthropies pledged $16.5 million toward the Obesity Prevention Program, a three-year effort to support public health policies aimed at reducing obesity in Mexico, which has one of the highest rates of obesity in the world.
 With support from Bloomberg Philanthropies, Mexican health leaders and activists mounted a national health campaign against soda consumption and successfully lobbied for the passage of a national sugar-sweetened beverage tax.
 In 2014 - the first year of the tax - purchases of sugary drinks in Mexico dropped by up to 12%.